canonical/snapd/docs/frameworks.md

  * Unlike apps, frameworks have special permissions which allow them elevated access to the system.
 As such, the contract will include terms to ensure timely security updates and that the framework will not abuse this access

+Importantly, frameworks are not generally:

+ * used as a replacement mechanism for debs/rpms
+ * used as a method to share code (ie, don't create a framework with libraries just for the sake of apps to be able to use them)
+ * used as a method to bypass app isolation

 Note: snappy frameworks are somewhat different from the Ubuntu for Phones [click frameworks](https://wiki.ubuntu.com/Click/Frameworks) and are more